top of page

 Design became a powerful way to communicate ideas, with visuals helping to clarify complex requirements and bridge gaps between technical and non-technical teams.

-Business Considerations an Management
+Business Considerations and Management

-🎯 Business-Driven Design: Aligned UX decisions with business goals to streamline communication, reduce response times, and boost vendor efficiency.
+Business-Driven Design: Aligned UX decisions with business goals to streamline communication, reduce response times, and boost vendor efficiency.

-🤝 Stakeholder Collaboration: Worked cross-functionally to ensure the feature met both user needs and market demands, strengthening Immer’s competitive edge.
+Stakeholder Collaboration: Worked cross-functionally to ensure the feature met both user needs and market demands, strengthening Immer’s competitive edge.

-📈 Impact-Driven Approach: Prioritized usability, clarity, and efficiency, improving vendor coordination and reinforcing user trust.
+Impact-Driven Approach: Prioritized usability, clarity, and efficiency, improving vendor coordination and reinforcing user trust.

-What my day to day role looks like?
+What did my day-to-day role look like?

 At Immer, I had the thrill of designing mobile and web applications that didn’t just connect artists with their audiences—they redefined how events and entertainment could thrive in the digital space.
 Competing with platforms like TwitterX, we aimed to create something more personal, seamless, and impactful for creators and their communities.